 - Take the dough out of the food processor and make the dough into a ball.
 If it´s too sticky, then add some more flour.
 Cover the dough with a tea towel for 5 minutes.

 - Dump the dough onto a floured work surface and work with the dough for 8-10 minutes.
 Then make the dough into two balls (then you will get two 23 cm pizzas or you can make one big 45 cm pizza which is one big baking pan).
 Then cover the dough with a little bit wet towel and leave it to a warm place for half an hour (if you have time then you can let the dough proof for few hours, then you can get 2 x 45 cm round pizzas).

 - Preheat the oven to 250°C/ 480°F.

 - While the dough is proofing, make the tomato sauce.
-For the sauce, put the onions on the hot pan and caramelize them for 1 minute, then add garlic and stir for 15 seconds.
+For the sauce, put the onions in the hot pan and caramelize them for 1 minute, then add garlic and stir for 15 seconds.
 Add the peeled tomatoes (crush them a little bit with a fork before).
-Season the sauce with herbs, salt and pepper.
+Season the sauce with herbs, salt, and pepper.
 Lower the heat and leave it on the stove for 10-15 minutes until most of the liquid comes out.
 Stir sometimes.
 Set aside.

 - On a floured surface, use a rolling pin to roll dough into two rounds (about 23 cm in diameter).
 For best results, roll the dough out about as thin as reasonably possible.
 Transfer dough to a baking pan with baking paper (or on a lightly oiled pizza stone or pizza pan).
 You can roll it even thinner on a baking pan.